CZ-NIC/knot-resolver/modules/http/prometheus.rst

 Prometheus metrics endpoint
 ---------------------------

+.. note:: These statistics are per-instance.
+When multiple kresd instances bound to the same webmgmt port, any of them can answer the HTTP request, which may lead to unexpected results.
+Use graphite module to collect statistics from multiple instances.
+For other possibilities, see `#620`_.

 The :ref:`HTTP module <mod-http>` exposes ``/metrics`` endpoint that serves metrics from :ref:`mod-stats` in Prometheus_ text format.
 You can use it as soon as HTTP module is configured: